Police related deaths

 Leeds Community Healthcare NHS Trust West Yorkshire Police

-Concerns summary A significant delay in commencing CPR occurred due to a lack of shared understanding of its urgency and an uncoordinated response among detention officers and a nurse.
+Concerns summary (AI summary) A significant delay in commencing CPR occurred due to a lack of shared understanding of its urgency and an uncoordinated response among detention officers and a nurse.
 No clear protocols define emergency roles.

 Alfie Lawless